What is a Virtual CISO

 #3 Regulatory Compliance Challenges

 Cyber security and data privacy regulations have intensified in recent years, with stringent standards such as the General Data Protection Regulation (GDPR) prompting global legislative adjustments.
-If you’re uncertain about your organisation’s compliance status, a virtual CISO can offer expert guidance.
+If you’re uncertain about your business’s compliance status, a virtual CISO can offer expert guidance.

 Specialising in regulatory compliance, they can assess your current cyber security posture and identify areas for improvement.
 They then develop and implement a plan to achieve compliance, protecting your business from exorbitant noncompliance penalties.